MileHacker Logo

 • Passport: Valid for at least three months beyond your departure date from the Schengen Area, issued within the last 10 years.
 Consider an RFID blocking passport holder.

-• Proof of Funds: Show sufficient money for your stay (bank statements, credit card statements).
+• Proof of Funds: Show sufficient money for your stay (bank statements, credit card bills).

-• Proof of Accommodation: Hotel reservations or a letter of invitation.
+• Accommodation confirmation: Hotel reservations or a letter of invitation.

-• Return or Onward Ticket: Evidence of planned departure from the Schengen Area.
+• A ticket Out Of the country: Evidence of planned departure from the Schengen Area.

 Cost-Saving Strategies